-These requirements are considered LATE, if you have not submitted them by the above deadline.

-- □ KU SON Student Health History Form: student to complete, sign, date - □ KU SON Healthcare Provider Health and Physical Assessment Form: to be completed and signed by a physician or healthcare provider - □ KU SON Record of Immunizations: to be completed and signed by a physician or healthcare provider.
-Must have appropriate tetanus (tDAP) vaccination within past 10 years. - □ KU SON Hepatitis B Vaccine: confirmation of vaccines, immunization status or signed declination by the student - □ KU SON Negative TB Testing or High-Risk Exposure Screening Tool: student to complete, sign and date tool or provide documentation of TB skin testing; TB skin testing is required if indicated based on screening tool or required by clinical agency.
-Please note, some clinical agencies require yearly TB skin testing. - □ Influenza Vaccine: Documentation of receiving the yearly influenza immunization must be submitted. (must have received by November 1st) - □ Criminal Background Check: Students must complete the required Criminal Background Check through the King University Security Department upon admission to the program per the attached Criminal Background Check Policy.
-Students will document date of fingerprinting in the Castlebranch system - □ CPR Certification: Documentation of current CPR certification.
+Th ese requirements are considered LATE, if you have not submitted them by the above deadline.
+KU SON Student Health History Form: student to complete, sign, date KU SON Healthcare Provider Health and Physical Assessment Form: to be completed and signed by a physician or healthcare provider KU SON Record of Immunizations: to be completed and signed by a physician or healthcare provider.
+Must have appropriate tetanus (tDAP) vaccination within past 10 years.
+KU SON Hepatitis B Vaccine: confirmation of vaccines, immunization status or signed declination by the student KU SON Negative TB Testing or High-Risk Exposure Screening Tool: student to complete, sign and date tool or provide documentation of TB skin testing; TB skin testing is required if indicated based on screening tool or required by clinical agency.
+Please note, some clinical agencies require yearly TB skin testing.
+Influenza Vaccine : Documentation of receiving the yearly influenza immunization must be submitted. (must have received by November 1st) Criminal Background Check: Students must complete the required Criminal Background Check through the King University Security Department upon admission to the program per the attached Criminal Background Check Policy.
+Students will document date of fingerprinting in the Castlebranch system CPR Certification : Documentation of current CPR certification.
 American Heart Association BLS for Healthcare Providers (CPR and AED) preferred.
 Course must include certification for adult, child and infant.
-The student is responsible for maintaining current certification status with a copy on file in the CastleBranch system during the entire program. - □ RN License: Documentation of current RN license (State of Tennessee license or Enhanced compact state with privileges to practice in the state of TN and in any state where you will be conducting clinical practicum hours).
+The student is responsible for maintaining current certification status with a copy on file in the CastleBranch system during the entire program.
+RN License: Documentation of current RN license (State of Tennessee license or Enhanced compact state with privileges to practice in the state of TN and in any state where you will be conducting clinical practicum hours).
 If you have questions, please contact clinical faculty or program coordinator.
 The student is responsible for maintaining a current RN license with a copy on file in the CastleBranch system during the entire program

-- □ KU MSN Student Handbook Acknowledgement: After reading the handbook for the current academic year in its entirety, student will acknowledge review of handbook in the CastleBranch system. - □ KU SON HIPAA Acknowledgement form completed in the Castlebranch system - □ Urine Drug Screen: completed via Castlebranch.
+KU MSN Student Handbook Acknowledgement : After reading the handbook for the current academic year in its entirety, student will acknowledge review of handbook in the CastleBranch system.
+KU SON HIPAA Acknowledgement form - completed in the Castlebranch system Urine Drug Screen : completed via Castlebranch.
 Please note, some clinical agencies may require additional drug screening prior to clinical rotations.

-ANNUAL REQUIREMENTS FOR ALL SUBSEQUENT YEARS (Continuing Students - based on your admission semester):

-DEADLINE:

-- Continuing Students who had a Fall Admission: Forms due July 1st (this is prior to the start of your Fall semester). - Continuing Students who had a Spring Admission: Forms due November 1st (this is prior to the start of your Spring semester).
+Al NUAL REQUIREMENTS FOR ALL SUBSEQUENT YEARS (Continuing Students - based on your admission semester): DI EADLINE: • Continuing Students who had a Fall Admission: Forms due July 1st (this is prior to the start of your Fall semester). · • Continuing Students who had a Spring Admission: Forms due November 1st (this is prior to the start of your Spring semester).
 These requirements are considered LATE, if you have not submitted by the above deadline.

-- □ KU SON Statement of Continuing Health Status: student to complete, sign and date - □ KU SON Negative TB Testing or High-Risk Exposure Screening Tool: student to complete, sign - and date tool or provide documentation of TB skin testing or TB skin testing is required if indicated based on screening tool or required by clinical agency. - □ Influenza Vaccine: Documentation of receiving the influenza immunization annually (must have received by November 1^{st} each year) - □ CPR Certification: Documentation of current CPR certification.
+KU SON Negative TB Testing or High-Risk Exposure Screening Tool : student to complete, sign and date tool or provide documentation of TB skin testing or TB skin testing is required if indicated based on screening tool or required by clinical agency.
+Influenza Vaccine : Documentation of receiving the influenza immunization annually (must have received by November 1 st each year) CPR Certification : Documentation of current CPR certification.
 AHA BLS for Healthcare Providers (CPR and AED) preferred.
 Course must include certification for adult, child and infant.
-The student is responsible for maintaining current certification status with a copy on file in the CastleBranch system during the entire program. - □ RN License: Documentation of current RN license (State of Tennessee license or Enhanced compact state with privileges to practice in the state of TN and in any state where you will be conducting clinical practicum hours).
-The student is responsible for maintaining a current RN license with a copy on file in Castle Branch during entire program. - □ KU MSN Student Handbook: After reading the MSN handbook for the current academic year in its entirety, student will acknowledge review of handbook in the CastleBranch system. - □ KU SON HIPAA Acknowledgement -completed in Castlebranch system
+The student is responsible for maintaining current certification status with a copy on file in the CastleBranch system during the entire program.

+entirety, student will acknowledge review of handbook in the CastleBranch system.
+KU SON HIPAA Acknowledgement -completed in Castlebranch system copy on file in Castle Branch during entire program.